Seagate/cortx-test/docs/Architectural-Overview.md

 The following diagram shows all components/modules present in framework.

 *   Master autobot: This module reads test execution data from test management tool.
 From this test execution data, it identifies which tests need to be executed.
-It performs analytics on test data and divides test cases into different chucks.
-Those chucks are executed by individual execution autobot.
+It performs analytics on test data and divides test cases into different chunks.
+Those chunks are executed by individual execution autobot.